10 Tips to a Successful Transfer from a Community College

 Community colleges routinely require entering students to take placement tests in math and English.
-Studies have shown, however, that these tests are essentially blunt instruments that unfairly consign too many students to remedial courses that must be taken without credit.
-According to Davis Jenkins, a senior research scholar at the Community College Research Center at Columbia University, 30 percent of the time, the test takers are underplaced in English and math courses.
+Studies show, however, that these tests are blunt instruments that unfairly consign too many students to remedial courses that do not offer credit.
+According to Davis Jenkins, a senior research scholar at the Community College Research Center at Columbia University, 30% of the time, test takers are underplaced in English and math courses.

 To avoid getting stuck in remedial classes for no credit, students should study for the placement tests.
-Go to the community college’s testing center and ask what are the best ways to study.
+Go to the testing center and ask about the best ways to study.
 A staffer should be able to recommend materials.

 2. Appeal the Placement Verdict

-If you get tested into remedial courses, you should consider appealing.
-Students who show enough gumption to appeal are more likely to succeed in skipping remedial classes that they feel are unnecessary.
-A high school grade point average is more relevant than placement test results in predicting student success.
+If you test into remedial courses, you should consider appealing.
+Students who show enough gumption to appeal are more likely to succeed in skipping remedial classes.
+A high school grade point average is more relevant than placement test results for predicting student success.